kailash-manasarovar/statement/docs/timeline/2026/july.md

 - It may have reappeared January in Dorset too.
 - Again, the spot doesn't behave like the boils I usually get there at all, the skin is so thin all over this area from the strong cream I used for the boils in 2019 that any wounds in this area, and the healing of them, do not behave as expected.
 - My view is that all criminal sedated-surgery is easily verifiable on examination.
-- The theme of pregnancy and babies had been suggested to me quite intensely in Israel on module 3, just a month after in August 2025, without anyone formally saying anything, just hints and suggestions, but very clear ones, *Project Jonathan* as they kept saying online... and I was thinking they were suggesting I had a baby at my age, and I have been excited about that anyway since August 2024 when the gypsies started their baby-manipulation tech on me - again on request from the CIA? - and I realized they'd gotten a baby in this way from Natalia and countless other women for their baby-rape porn-production.
+- The theme of pregnancy and babies had been suggested to me quite intensely in Israel on module 3 in August 2025, without anyone formally saying anything, just hints and suggestions, but very clear ones; *Project Jonathan* as they kept saying online... and I was thinking they were suggesting I had a baby at my age, and I have been excited about that anyway since August 2024 when the gypsies started their baby-manipulation tech on me - again on request from the CIA? - and I realized they'd gotten a baby in this way from Natalia and countless other women for their baby-rape porn-production.
-- I believe these suggestions on module 3 were set up so that I would completely misidentify who was behind the egg-thievery if I ever got suspicious for any reason.
+- I believe these suggestions about Jonathan were set up so that I would completely misidentify who was behind the egg-thievery if I ever got suspicious, or survived Loka Yoga, for any reason.
 - Bastards!

 ### A meeting with someone important in Bali who knows what happened at the Hyatt in May 2024